Frequently Asked Questions

 What is the schedule for Pharmacy Technician certification exams?

-The schedule for PTCB and the ExCPT exams is generally offered throughout the year.
+The schedule for PTCE and the ExCPT exams is generally offered throughout the year.
 Contact the individual testing agency you are planning on using to verify the process.
 You will find that testing is now very flexible and can be done at your convenience using various testing agencies.

 Is a Pharmacy Technician Certification required?

 Each state sets its own requirements for Pharmacy Technicians.
 It is highly advised that the prospective Pharmacy Technician consult with the appropriate state board of pharmacy to determine the exact qualification requirements.
 Some states require completing a board approved program, getting a certificate of completion, then registering with the board, while other states just simply require a national certification.
 It should be noted that requirements constantly change.
 To clarify what each state requires, visit the state board of pharmacy's website for details.
+PassAssured has provided an interactive map of the United States to find state requirements.

 What are the minimum requirements for becoming a Certified Pharmacy Technician?